Retinopathy of prematurity: Pathophysiology

-During development, blood vessels grow from the central part of the retina outwards.
-This process is completed a few weeks before the normal time of delivery.
-However, in premature babies it is incomplete.
-If blood vessels grow normally, ROP does not occur.
-If the vessels grow and branch abnormally the baby develops ROP.
-These abnormal blood vessels may grow up from the plane of the retina and may bleed inside the eye.
-When the blood and abnormal vessels are reabsorbed, it may give rise to multiple band like membranes which can pull up the retina, causing detachment of the retina and eventually blindness before 6 months.
+ROP is hypothesized to occur in two phases.
+First, premature infants with their incompletely vascularized retinas are exposed to elevated oxygen levels compared to the intrauterine environment; this increased oxygen tension leads to vasospasm and inhibition of angiogenesis.
+Second, once oxygen is reduced, the ischemic retina secretes excess VEGF, leading to abnormal, disordered angiogenesis and ultimately the pathological neovascularization that is characteristic of ROP.
+These abnormal blood vessels may grow up from the plane of the retina and bleed inside the eye.
+When the blood and abnormal vessels are reabsorbed, it may give rise to multiple band-like membranes which can pull up the retina, causing detachment of the retina and eventually blindness.